ferdinand-beyer/init/README.md

 While [configuration via metadata](./doc/metadata.md) is preferred and distinguishes Init from other solutions, it is completely optional.
-Init has a modular design, and allows you to mix and match different approaches for configuration, discovery and component lifecycle.
+Init has a [modular design](./doc/design.md), and allows you to mix and match different approaches for configuration, discovery and component lifecycle.

-Have a look at [Init's concepts](./doc/concepts.md) to find out more.
+Have a look at [Init's design](./doc/design.md) to find out more.

 ## Installation